How to write a review for a product or service

 Why do we write a review?

-The goal of your review is first and foremost to get people to read it, but then what?
+The first goal of your review is to get people to read it, but then what?

 A favorable review will assure them that the product or service is a good fit for them and worth spending their money on it.
 And the review will give them a clear way of purchasing that product or service immediately.